onidev/Windows-Crash-Report-Cpp/README.md

 # Windows-Crash-Report-Cpp
-Allows you to get new windows crash logs automatically and send version/offset to an external database
+This library automatically grabs newly occurred Windows crash logs and sends the version/offset to an external online database for you to review.

-When a user have a crash, you need to get the offset crash for find the bug and get your support.
+When a crash occurs on the user side, it is crucial for you to know the crash offset value in order to find the bug and provide support.

-For this, there are multiple solutions.
-The user clic on the details of the crash window and copy the offset and gives you.
+There are several ways of achieving this.
+For instance, the user can click on the crash windows details button and copy the offset value for you.

 ![alt tag](https://cloud.githubusercontent.com/assets/10281739/10380884/f1a88c40-6e16-11e5-8f6b-bb3275ea03da.png)

 ![alt tag](https://cloud.githubusercontent.com/assets/10281739/10380889/f706f528-6e16-11e5-8dfa-7002ba57333c.png)

-If the user closes the window, it's always possible to get the crash log.
-He need to go to the 'Event Viewer' with widows+R => eventvwr and find the wanted log in the list, open it, get the log and gives you.
+In the case where the user closes the crash window, it is still possible to grab the crash log.
+The standard procedure is for the user to open the "Event Viewer" (Windows+R > eventvwr), look for the specific log in the list, open it and copy the offset value for you.

 ![alt tag](https://cloud.githubusercontent.com/assets/10281739/10380887/f6f04f62-6e16-11e5-9fd5-039f1fefb8b0.png)

-This two solutions are manual and annoying for users and developpers.
+These two approaches involve manual control and are annoying for both users and developers.

-An alternative solution consists of doing this automaticaly, and retrieve the crash report on your server.
-You need a server with sql support.
+Our alternative approach consists of performing the crash lookup automatically and will save the crash report on your server.
+You'll need a server with SQL support.

 1. Create a sql table:
 ![alt tag](https://cloud.githubusercontent.com/assets/10281739/10381038/1260d87e-6e18-11e5-838d-33e34e5d3211.png)

-2. Add the php script on your server.
+2.Upload the PHP script on your server.

-3. Use the evlog lib (in the lib folder) and send new changes to your php script: od::Http::callUrl("http://mysite.com/crash_report.php?version=" + version.asString() + "&error=" + to_string(error), 3000);
+3. Use the evlog lib (in the lib folder) and adapt your PHP script accordingly: od::Http::callUrl("http://mysite.com/crash_report.php?version=" + version.asString() + "&error=" + to_string(error), 3000);

-It remains for you to just find crash on your program from the offset.
-For this, if you use gcc, you can generate a .map file with all functions/methods offsets:
+All that's left for you is to look up the received crash offset value and find the origin of the bug in your application.
+To achieve this, using gcc, you can generate a .map file containing all functions/methods offsets: -Wl,-Map,file.map
--Wl,-Map,file.map

-Think of generate all map files of your releases.
+It is good practice to generate map files for each of your releases.